 Political Parties and Political Participation: The law makes it extremely difficult for genuinely independent political parties to organize, nominate candidates, and campaign, since it grants the Ministry of Justice broad powers over the registration process and the authority to monitor party meetings.
 The law prohibits political parties based on religion, region, or profession as well as parties that “offend moral norms.”
 The law does not explain how a party may appeal its closure by the government.
 The law permits public associations and organizations to put forth candidates for elected office.
 State media covered the activities of President Berdimuhamedov, the Democratic Party, the Party of Industrialists and Entrepreneurs, the Agrarian Party, and trade and professional unions.

 Neither organized opposition nor independent political groups operated in the country.
 The three registered political parties were the ruling Democratic Party (the former Communist Party), the Party of Industrialists and Entrepreneurs, and the Agrarian Party.
-Each of these parties, which were progovernment in orientation, nominated a candidate for the February presidential election.
-Initiative groups put forward six additional candidates who were running in their individual capacities.
 The government did not officially prohibit membership in other political organizations, but there were no reports of persons who claimed membership in political organizations other than these three parties and a smattering of representatives of individual initiative groups.
-Authorities did not allow opposition movements based abroad–including the National Democratic Movement of Turkmenistan, the Republican Party of Turkmenistan, and the Fatherland (Watan) Party–to operate within the country.
+Authorities did not allow opposition movements based abroad–including the Republican Party of Turkmenistan–to operate within the country.

-Participation of Women and Minorities: Although women served in prominent government positions, including as speaker of parliament, only one woman served in the 12-member Cabinet of Ministers (as the deputy chairwoman for Culture, TV, and Press).
+Participation of Women and Minorities: No laws limit participation of women or members of minorities in the political process, and they did participate, although in practice their representation and influence were limited.
+Although women served in prominent government positions, including as speaker of parliament, only one woman served in the 12-member Cabinet of Ministers (as the deputy chairwoman for culture, television, and press).
 The government gave preference for appointed government positions to ethnic Turkmen, but ethnic minorities occupied some senior government positions.
 Members of the president’s Ahal-Teke tribe, the largest in the country, held the most prominent roles in cultural and political life.

 Section 4.
 Corruption and Lack of Transparency in Government